lets just lock ISA

 Queues are cool but afaik they are only used for async compute in a way that could be expressed as just better barriers* (no need of API concept for that)

 Subgroup operations would become more common if everyone agrees on warp sizes.
-Currently its a pain to write cross-platform.
+Currently its a pain to write cross-platform (even for simplest example you need specialization constants and they dont even work for all the things) .

 In defense of subpasses:

-I might be dumb here, but subpasses give way more useful context for drivers compared to "fbo fetches" instructions.
+I might be dumb, but subpasses give way more useful context for drivers compared to “fbo fetches” instructions.
 And they are not desktop specific - Nvidia is also doing some magic with subpasses

 All this does not go against having normal Vulkan/DX12 drivers.
-If anything, such hardware would support a lot of extensions.
+If anything, such hardware would support most of extensions people care about.

 So, how would this impact our world?
-Old games would still work because Vulkan/DX12 drivers do not go away.
-Hardware does not change fundamentally - it already has most of features.
-Performance maybe slightly decreases (we are not removing any specialized hardware, but we are adding more stuff so less transistors for the rest)
+Old games would still work because Vulkan/DX drivers would not go away.
+Hardware would not change fundamentally - it already has most of features.
+Performance maybe slightly decreases (we are not removing any super specialized hardware, but we are adding more stuff so less transistors for the rest).
+Programming cool graphics stuff would become less painful!